 |A:||Unfortunately, there is no plan to make a native app for Linux.
 However, the PC version of the app may work in VirtualBox on Linux.
 But Wine is not supported.|

-|A:||No,but sorry.
-Although this is a natural, logical and fair requirement, it can not be realized right away because staged license management costs too much overhead.
+|A:||No,but with apologies.
+This requirement itself is natural, logical and fair, but can not be realized right away because staged license management costs too much overhead.
 It is not as simple as it looks like.
-That's why the centralized App Store makes sense.
-As soon as the app opts in joining the new ecosystem, it is committed to follow the Citizenship Code there and wishes the system meeting customer needs better in future.|
+Once the app opts in the new ecosystem, it follows the Citizenship Code there and wishes the system becomes more sophisticated and flexible in serving customers in future.|

 |Q:||Is this app for me?|

 |A:||It's hard to say but here are a few self-test statements for assistance.
 If any one of the following statements is true, please consider it as a warring.